Accessing the clipboard in JavaScript

 await readText = await navigator.clipboard.readText();

-We will need more code to detect support in the browser and error handling.
+We will need more code to detect browser support and error handling.
 But that is the gist of the API.

-And both the methods are supported in all modern browsers.
+Both methods are supported in all modern browsers.
 And that is it.
-Hope this was helpful and that you start using it in the relevant places.
+I hope this was helpful and that you start using it in the relevant places.